paolaUWB/QuasarResearchWebsite/README.md

      2. File -> Open folder and then navigate to the QuasarResearchWebsite folder that you just cloned

 8. Set up flask environment:
-     1. Open a new terminal in Visual Studio Code
+     1. Open a new terminal in Visual Studio Code and run `python3 -m venv flaskEnv`
-     1. For Mac: In the terminal `python3 -m venv flaskEnv` (this will take a couple of seconds to run)
-     1. For Windows: In the terminal run `py -3 -m venv venv`
+        * To verify if this command worked, you should see a new folder called "flaskEnv" in the QuasarResearchWebsite folder
+     2. Activate the environment
-     1. Run the following command: `source venv/bin/activate` in the QuasarResarchWebsite folder.
+        * For Windows: you can do this by running the following command: `flaskEnv\Scripts\activate` in the terminal.
+        * For Mac: you can do this by running the following command: `source flaskEnv/bin/activate`
+     3. Install the necessary software using the commands below
-     1. `pip install flask`
+        * `pip install flask`
-     1. `pip install PyMySQL`
+        * `pip install PyMySQL`
-     1. `pip install Flask-WTF`
+        * `pip install Flask-WTF`
-     1. `pip install python-dotenv`
+        * `pip install python-dotenv`
-     1. `pip install flask-sqlalchemy`
+        * `pip install flask-sqlalchemy`
-     1. `pip install flask-migrate`
+        * `pip install flask-migrate`
-     1. `pip install flask-login`
+        * `pip install flask-login`
-     1. `pip install email-validator`
+        * `pip install email-validator`

      * On Windows you may recieve an error message stating "running scripts is disabled on this system"
          1. To fix this open Windows PowerShell with administration privileges